SumoLogic/sumologic-documentation/docs/integrations/app-development/jfrog-artifactory.md

 | outlier paths
 ```

-### Collecting Artifactory logs
+### Collecting logs

-This section demonstrates how to collect logs from JFrog Artifactory into Sumo Logic.
+This section demonstrates how to collect logs from JFrog Artifactory 6 into Sumo Logic.

 #### Step 1: Activate the traffic.log file

-To activate the **traffic.log** file, add the following parameter to your **artifactory.system.properties** file, located under **$ARTIFACTORY/etc**:
+To activate the `traffic.log` file, add the following parameter to your `artifactory.system.properties` file, located under `$ARTIFACTORY/etc`:
 ```bash
 artifactory.traffic.collectionActive=true
 ```